Co-Designing Digital Humans for Online Learning: A Framework for Human-AI Pedagogical Integration: Methods

 \subsection{Study 1: Learner Survey}

 To understand how the unique features of a digital teacher might alter established findings on online learning, we surveyed learners to identify their preferences for this new educational experience.

-\subsubsection{Participants and Recruitment}
+\subsubsection{Participants and Recruitment.}

-A total of $N=132$ participants completed the survey.
-Ages ranged from $18$ to $66$ years ($M=25.19$, $SD=5.34$).
-The sample included $n=74$ females ($56.1\%$) and $n=58$ males ($43.9\%$).
-Most respondents were students, with others working as technicians or in diverse professions, and the majority were located in Chinese cities such as Guangzhou and Chongqing.
-Participants' digital literacy with AI varied, thus they were split into five groups: 1) worked on AI products ($n=92$, $8.3\%$), 2) used AI products frequently ($n=92$, $69.7\%$), 3) used AI products occasionally ($n=25$, $18.9\%$), 4) heard of AI but never used them ($n=4$, $0.03\%$), 5) unfamiliar with AI ($n=0$, $0\%$).
+A total of 132 participants (primarily from urban Chinese contexts) completed the survey, providing a focused yet potentially localized perspective on digital teacher preferences.
+Their ages ranged from 18 to 66 years ($M = 25.19$, $SD = 5.34$).
+The sample consisted of 74 females (56.1\%) and 58 males (43.9\%).
+Most respondents were students, while others worked as technicians or in various other professions.
+Given participants’ varying levels of AI-related digital literacy, they were divided into four groups\footnote{No respondents identified as "unfamiliar with AI" during screening.}: (1) those who had worked on AI products ($n = 11$, 8.3\%), (2) those who used AI products frequently ($n = 92$, 69.7\%), (3) those who used AI products occasionally ($n = 25$, 18.9\%), (4) those who had heard of AI but never used it ($n = 4$, 3.0\%).

-\subsubsection{Procedure}
+\subsubsection{Procedure.}

 The survey utilized a mixed-methods approach to assess digital teacher effectiveness and design preferences.
 Quantitative Likert-scale and multiple-choice items evaluated learner motivation and support scenarios, while qualitative open-ended questions captured nuanced challenges and expectations.
 Following Braun and Clarke’s thematic analysis \cite{BraunClarke2012TA} (Table 1), two researchers independently coded the data using a collaboratively developed schema, resolving discrepancies through consensus.
 This dual-phase approach provided structured attitudinal measures alongside qualitative insights to inform design implications.
 Finally, the study was approved by the university's Institutional Review Board (IRB) to ensure full ethical compliance for research involving human subjects.